Bachelor's/Master's (BS/MS) Degree Program Frequently Asked Questions (FAQs)

 No, most students who complete their BS/MS in four years also complete some portion of their BS degree in their fourth year to maintain undergraduate financial aid status, usually 3/3 MQP.
 Students should consult the Financial Aid Office for more information.

-How long do I have to complete the MS portion of my degree?
+How long could it take me to complete the MS portion of my degree?

-You will have 5 years from the date of matriculation into your MS, starting from when you are accepted into the BS/MS program.
+You will have 5 years from the date of matriculation into your MS to complete that portion, starting from when you are accepted into the BS/MS program.

 When can I start to take graduate courses?